 Selected by the Saltire Society, the first twelve writers and quotations were sponsored by Lothian and Edinburgh Enterprise Ltd (LEEL) in association with the City of Edinburgh Council.

 The first stone, dedicated to the fourteenth century poet, John Barbour, was unveiled in 1997 by Ronald Harwood, President of International PEN.
 In 1998 the next eleven stones, representing Scotland’s main literary languages - Scots, Latin, Gaelic and English - and ranging in date from Robert Henryson to Sorley MacLean, were unveiled by the poet Iain Crichton Smith.

 Each of the writers is commemorated by a quotation inscribed in stone and set in the paving leading from both The Mound and the Lawnmarket to the door of The Writers’ Museum.

 The project was designed and implemented by Carter McGlynn, Landscape Architects.
 The original twelve stones were carved by David Lindsay and Graciella Ainsworth.
 All subsequent stones have been carved by David Lindsay of Stoneworks.

 The enamel panel on the north wall of The Writers’ Museum, overlooking Makars’ Court, was designed by Kathleen Gibson and incorporates bas relief profiles, by Tim Chalk, of Robert Burns, Sir Walter Scott and Robert Louis Stevenson.

 It is intended that Makars’ Court will continue to develop as more writers are commemorated.
 Organisations, interest groups or individuals wishing to commemorate a Scottish writer can offer to sponsor additional stones.
 Further information is available on request.
 Please email: email@example.com

-Download our comprehensive access guide to find out how you can get to and around Makars Court.
+Click on the link below to see our comprehensive access guide and find out how you can get to and around Makars' Court: